Low maintenance? Easy to care for? Australia, get ready to pot it like it’s hot.

 So whether you’re eager to get into gardening, grow that green thumb of yours or you are just looking for some houseplants to bright up your home, online plant shop, Cheeky Plant Co. is here to help you find the best plants that aren’t just low maintenance, but act as a natural purifier.

 Start your gardening journey with our guide to Australia’s 10 best and easiest indoor plants to grow that will have you sprouting in no time.

-They might sound horrifying but don’t worry, these plants do NOT attract spiders!
-These plants are easy to grow in a bright environment and tend to vine so give them some space.
-They’re incredibly low maintenance, so brilliant for any forgetful owners out there who just want some foliage for their home.
-Fun fact: Spider plants tend to flower, so watch out for those little sprouts.
+They might sound horrifying but, despite its name, this houseplant does not attract spiders!
+The Spider Plant (Chlorophytum Comosum) is easy to grow in a bright environment and tends to vine, so be sure to give them some space.
+They’re incredibly low maintenance for an indoor plant – so it is brilliant for any forgetful owners out there who just want some foliage for their home.
+Fun fact: Spider Plants also flower, so watch out for those little sprouts.

 2. Peace Lily Spathiphyllum